-The Beautiful and Damned has been an easier sell inside the company.
+The Beautiful and Damned

-“Such Friends”: 100 Years Ago… is the basis for the book, “Such Friends”: The Literary 1920s.
-Volume I, covering 1920, is available on Amazon in both print and e-book formats.
+“Such Friends”: 100 Years Ago… is the basis for the series, “Such Friends”: The Literary 1920s.
+Volumes I and II covering 1920 and 1921 are available as signed copies at Riverstone Books in Squirrel Hill, Pittsburgh, PA, and also in print and e-book formats on Amazon.
 For more information, email me at firstname.lastname@example.org.

 Manager as Muse, about Scribner’s editor Maxwell Perkins’ relationships with Fitzgerald, Ernest Hemingway and Thomas Wolfe, is also available on Amazon in both print and e-book versions.